linkerd/linkerd/namerd/docs/interface.md

 viewing how names are resolved.
 This API can also be accessed using the [namerctl](https://github.com/linkerd/namerctl) command line tool.
 Additionally, this API provides an HTTP implementation of the `NameInterpreter` interface.
-Use linkerd's `io.l5d.namerd.http` interpreter to resolve destinations via this interface.
+Use Linkerd's `io.l5d.namerd.http` interpreter to resolve destinations via this interface.

 Key | Default Value | Description
 --- | ------------- | -----------
 ip | loopback address | The local IP address on which to serve the namer interface.
-A value like 0.0.0.0 configures namerd to listen on all local IPv4 interfaces. port | `4180` | The port number on which to serve the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided.
+A value like 0.0.0.0 configures Namerd to listen on all local IPv4 interfaces. port | `4180` | The port number on which to serve the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided.
 See [Server TLS](https://linkerd.io/config/head/linkerd#server-tls).